For my life, it means a lot: Never say never and never give up. If one way is not working, try another. Try as long as you find your right way.

 Our bank system failed again and again all over the world.
 My movement stands for: Changing the world – get rid of banks and crypto exchanges – and define our new rules and standards.

 For us and the next generation.
-Creating a world where we live in consensus, where every voice has a vote – which will be heard and has its value.
+Creating a world where we live in consensus, where every voice has a vote will be heard and value.

 If the people as a whole world nation decide, what is best for them and governments only present concepts and ideas, this world has a chance to make a change.
 Bitcoin is the beginning of this movement.